Chern character for torsion-free ample groupoids: Preliminaries

 Let $X$ be a locally compact Hausdorff space.
 Then we have its one-point compactification $X^{+_c} = X \cup \{ \infty \}$, which is a pointed compact Hausdorff space.
+Given topological spaces $X$ and $Y$, we will write $\Map(X,Y)$ for the space of continuous maps from $X$ to $Y$.

-When $E^\bullet$ is a generalized cohomology theory given by a sequential (topological) spectrum $(E_n)_n$ we define the compactly supported cohomology $E_c^n(X)$,
+Let $\rE^\bullet$ be a generalized cohomology theory given by a sequential (topological) spectrum $(\bE_n)_n$.
+That is, we have functors

+the latter group being the $n$-th (stable) homotopy group of the map spectrum $\Map(X, \bE_\bullet)$.
+We define the \emph{compactly supported $\rE$-cohomology} $\rE_c^n(X)$ by